BaseFEX Exchange Review: A Non-KYC Derivatives Exchange (Exchange)

 Thank you in advance for your support

-BaseFEX is a cryptocurrency derivatives exchange offering Perpetual contracts for Bitcoin and altcoins with leveraged margin trading, with all profits and losses settled in Bitcoin or USDT.
-The exchange was launched in 2018 and is an incorporated company in the Seychelles.
+BaseFEX is a cryptocurrency derivative exchange offering Perpetual contracts for Bitcoin and altcoins with leveraged margin trading, with all profits and losses settled in Bitcoin or USDT.
+The exchange was launched in 2018 and is an incorporated company in Seychelles.

-BaseFEX is a cryptocurrency derivatives trading platform placing an emphasis on its leveraged trading, with up to 100x leverage on their Bitcoin and USDT base trading pairs.
+BaseFEX is a cryptocurrency derivative trading platform emphasising its leveraged trading, with up to 100x leverage on their Bitcoin and USDT base trading pairs.
 Derivatives are financial instruments which derive their prices and value by imposing certain conditions on an underlying asset.
 The most popular derivatives in the crypto world are futures, options, and swaps.

-Based on the fact that the operating history of the exchange is more than 12 months, we award 1 mark to BaseFEX.
-We would like to see more innovation in its efforts, along with more daily volume, but considering the platform is only a year old, they have time to develop.
+Based on the fact that the operating history of the exchange is more than 12 months, we award one mark to BaseFEX.
+We would like to see more innovation of features or markets, along with more daily volume, but considering the platform is only a year old, they have time to develop.

-Like most exchanges, there are no public user numbers listed on the website and we were unable to find any public information on user numbers from the project’s blog.
+Like most exchanges, there are no public user numbers listed on the website, and we were unable to find any general information on user numbers from the project’s blog.

 At the time of this review, there does not seem to be any current bonus available to incentivise users to sign up, or any current trading competition with a prize.
 However, BaseFEX did offer both incentives following its launch in 2018 to encourage adoption of its platform.

-As mentioned BaseFEX does not have any unique features over its competition in terms of markets, trading volumes or features on the platform.
-However the exchange takes user security very seriously and in this regard, it stands out among other exchanges in the space.
+As mentioned, BaseFEX does not have any unique features over its competition in terms of markets, trading volumes or functions on the platform.
+However, the exchange takes user security very seriously, and in this regard, it stands out among other exchanges in the space.

 This is displayed throughout the user experience, from the strong password required at registration, freezing of account after multiple incorrect password entries, the emergency account lock feature and biometrics features on its mobile apps.

-We give the project full marks for this metric including a bonus point based on it being registered outside of the USA.
+We give the project full marks for this metric, including a bonus point based on the company being registered outside of the USA.

 All the pairs listed on the platform are relatively standard, with no new blockchains or codebases among the listed pairs.
 This is common among derivative exchanges as liquidity for their trading pairs is crucial.